patatetom/qemu-helpers/readme.md

 ### qemu-img create

-this helper follows a [discussion](https://mail.gnu.org./archive/html/qemu-discuss/2024-04/msg00017.html) on the qemu-discuss forum. it allows you to create a new image (qcow2 if not specified) based on a previous one, whose format will be automatically detected. this helper stops if the base image supplied is not read-only.
+this helper allows you to create a new image (qcow2 if not specified) based on a previous one, whose format will be automatically detected. it stops if the base image supplied is not read-only.

-`qemu-img create -b previous next` will run `/usr/bin/qemu-img create -b previous -F qcow2 -f qcow2 next` if `previous` base is a qcow2 file (magic string `QFI\xfb`) and `/usr/bin/qemu-img create -b previous -F raw -f qcow2 next` otherwise.
+> _`qemu-img create -b previous next` will run `/usr/bin/qemu-img create -b previous -F qcow2 -f qcow2 next` if `previous` base is a qcow2 file (magic string `QFI\xfb`) and `/usr/bin/qemu-img create -b previous -F raw -f qcow2 next` otherwise._

 ### qemu-img tree

-this helper displays base images (eg. dependencies) in tree form and highlights non-read-only dependencies.
+this helper displays base images (eg. dependencies) in tree form, highlighting those that are not read-only.